kaushikMreddy293/FinFluent-DreamAI-Hackathon/README.md

 # 💰 FinFluent - Your AI-Powered Financial Assistant

 FinFluent is an intelligent personal finance management application that combines AI-powered financial advice with comprehensive expense tracking.
 Built with Streamlit and powered by OpenAI, it helps you manage your finances through natural language interactions and intuitive visualizations.

+A Finalist project at the DreamAI hackathon held by Likelion US at the Foundry, Cambridge on June 22nd, 2025.

 ## ✨ Features